williamakihisa/golang-detect-ransomfile/README.md

 14. for background process : nohup ./"app_name"
 15. close SSH session
 16. done - the protector will always detect any change especially mv or changes in /etc or any core file system

+how to simulate ransomware (maskingfile) :
+1. copy maskingfile.go to different path
+2. go mod init v1 or other app name
+3. go mod tidy
+4. go build
+5. touch /etc/test123.txt
+6. run v1 or appname
+7. this process should be killed by detectup if the detectup already running

 Phase 2 Project :